LSped/asreview-insights-metrics-comparability-main/README.md

 #### Start simulation

 In the main folder click on the generated jobs file which includes all simulation commands to start the simulations (Windows).
-Sit back until the simulation is completed and all files are present in subfolders of the main folder (approx 2-3 hours if all 24 datasets are used).
+Sit back until the simulation is completed and all files are present in subfolders of the main folder.